 Pretreatment – It is important to understand the pretreatment applied to samples since they directly affect the final result.
 For bones, we provide conventional collagen extraction techniques and subsequent ultrafiltration methods if requested.
 If you require ultrafiltration, please contact us before sending your samples.

 Please use this contact form to inquire on radiocarbon dating prices.
-When requesting for an estimate/quotation, please indicate the currency, number of samples, service requested/turnaround time (AMS standard or priority), type (non-heated, fully charred or cremated bones) and the billing address.
+When requesting for an estimate/quotation, please provide the currency, number of samples, service requested/turnaround time (AMS standard or priority), type (non-heated, fully charred or cremated bones) and the billing address.

 Bones – Good cortical bone is best from the larger bones of the body (femur, tibia, upper arm bone, jaw, skull plate and sometimes the ribs).
 Spongy bones like ball and sockets, vertebra, and the like do not tend to preserve well in harsh conditions and may not yield sufficient collagen for AMS dating.
 For bird and fish bones, please consult the lab for sufficient sample size.